arushimunjal/cse15l-lab-reports/cse15l-lab-report-3.md

 Output:
 ![Image](ex2.1.png)

 > This command searches for all files in the technical directory that were modified within the last 7 days.
-This command is useful for searching for altered files/directories from the previous week, as shown in the output/
+This command is useful for searching for altered files/directories from the previous week.
+The output shows that most files were edited in the past week.

 ```
 find technical/ -mtime +10 -mtime -15